JAMoreno-Larios/python_etl_demo/readme.md

 # python_etl_demo

 Python implementation of an ETL pipeline using Python, PostgreSQL and Docker.
-To run the pipeline, execute 'runner.sh'
+To run the pipeline, execute `runner.sh`

-'runner.sh' will call five scripts in Python:
+`runner.sh` will call five scripts in Python:
   - csv_loader.py: Performs initial data ingestion
-  - extract_to_csv.py: Gets information from the Postgres database and returns it to a '.csv' file
+  - extract_to_csv.py: Gets information from the Postgres database and returns it to a `.csv` file
   - data_transformation.py: Adapts database information to conform to a new specified schema.
 It carries out the necessary transformations for its proper functioning.
   - data_propagation.py: Divides the information housed in the new schema into two related tables.
   - data_view.py: Create a view for PostgreSQL using the information from daily transactions.